bloomberg/memray/README.md

   {run,flamegraph,table,live,tree,parse,summary,stats}
                         Mode of operation
-    run                 Run the specified application and track memory usage flamegraph          Generate an HTML flame graph for peak memory usage. table               Generate an HTML table with all records in the peak memory usage. live                Remotely monitor allocations in a text-based interface. tree                Generate an tree view in the terminal for peak memory usage. parse               Debug a results file by parsing and printing each record in it. summary             Generate a terminal-based summary report of the functions that allocate most memory stats               Generate high level stats of the memory usage in the terminal
+    run                 Run the specified application and track memory usage flamegraph          Generate an HTML flame graph for peak memory usage table               Generate an HTML table with all records in the peak memory usage live                Remotely monitor allocations in a text-based interface tree                Generate a tree view in the terminal for peak memory usage parse               Debug a results file by parsing and printing each record in it summary             Generate a terminal-based summary report of the functions that allocate most memory stats               Generate high level stats of the memory usage in the terminal

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Increase verbosity.
-Option is additive, can be specified up to 3 times.
+  -h, --help            Show this help message and exit -v, --verbose         Increase verbosity.
+Option is additive and can be specified up to 3 times

-Please submit feedback, ideas and bugs by filing a new issue at https://github.com/bloomberg/memray/issues
+Please submit feedback, ideas, and bugs by filing a new issue at https://github.com/bloomberg/memray/issues
 ```

 To use Memray over a script or a single python file you can use